This post may contain affiliate links. Please read our disclosure policy.

 - Once the basil is chilled in the ice bath, transfer the basil to a clean towel and wring out as much water from the basil as possible.

-- In a high-powered blender, combine the basil, garlic, salt and oil.
+- In a blender or food processor, combine the basil, garlic, salt and oil.
 Blend on high speed for about one minute, then a second time for about a minute.

 - Line a strainer with a layer of paper towel or a couple of layers of cheesecloth, and place the strainer over a bowl.
 Pour the blended oil into the strainer, and allow the oil to strain for a good half hour.

-- Pour the oil from the bowl into a jar; taste and add salt if needed.
-Use the remaining pureed herbs in some other dish that will be more delicious because of it.
+- Pour the oil from the bowl into a jar; taste and add more salt, if needed.